Gender pay gap in Australia: Studies

 Turning from industry to occupation, other significant disparities are revealed.
 The greatest disparity between the average wealth of men and women is amongst elementary clerical, sales and service workers ($110 400 versus $19 900).
 Jobs that fall within this category include sales assistants, security guards and laundry workers.
 The smallest relative wealth gap can be seen in advanced clerical and service workers ($91 600 versus $83 500).
 Jobs in this occupational category include book-keepers, personal assistants and secretaries.

 Economist Paul Miller explored the degree to which the Australian gender pay gap differs across the wage distribution and found that the gender pay gap was much greater among high wage earners than among low wage earners.
 At the top of the wage distribution (95th quartile) the pay gap reached 25% or more while at the bottom the pay gap was around 10%.
 He concluded that "the notion of a ‘glass ceiling', whereby women struggle to advance beyond some point in the more typical career path, is certainly prevalent in the Australian labour market."
 In a similar study, Hiao Joo Kee found that the gender pay gap increased at higher levels of the wage distribution in the private sector – leading to her conclusion that a glass ceiling existed there – but that the gap in the public sector was "relatively constant" over all percentiles.
 Moreover, Kee found that the acceleration of the pay gap across the wage distribution does not vanish even after extensive controls.
 She concludes that the gender pay gap in both sectors was a result of differences in returns to the same characteristics between men and women.

+In November 2024, a government report revealed that Australia's gender pay gap narrowed marginally to 21.8%, a 0.6 percentage point improvement from the previous year.
+Despite this progress, women on average still earned A$28,425 ($18,590) less annually than their male counterparts.
+The Workplace Gender Equality Agency (WGEA) noted that over half of employers improved pay equity for men and women performing the same roles.